ianmp91/ianmp91/README.md

 - 👋 Hi, I’m Ian Paris
 - 👀 I’m interested in technology and software development
-- 📫 I'm act as an Architect but loving code!
+- 📫 I act as an architect but I love to code!